A posteriori superlinear convergence bounds for block conjugate gradient: Numerical Experiments

-To have a more complete picture of the superlinear behavior, in Table \ref{tab:exp2}, we also present these factors ${\alpha}_{m, 4, 0}$, $\gamma_m$, and $\|{\bf R}_{m}\|_{\mbox{$A^{-1}$-$F$}}$ for larger values of $m$ (from $m=39$ to $m=46$).
-From these iterations the Ritz values enter into their final intervals of convergence to their respective eigenvalues.
-The results are shown in Figure \ref{fig:factor_vds_ss_2}.
-Figure \ref{fig:factor_vds_ss_2}(a) shows the local ratios $\|{\bf R}_m\|_{\mbox{$A^{-1}$-$F$}}/\|{\bf R}_{m-1}\|_{\mbox{$A^{-1}$-$F$}}$ obtained during the CG process while Figure \ref{fig:factor_vds_ss_2}(b) shows the behavior of $\| {\bf R}_{m}\| _{\mbox{$A^{-1}$-$F$}}$ of the block CG, and the Bound 1 and Bound 2 as expressed in (\ref{cota:experimentalJ}).
-It is observed that the local ratios $\|{\bf R}_m\|_{\mbox{$A^{-1}$-$F$}}/\|{\bf R}_{m-1}\|_{\mbox{$A^{-1}$-$F$}}$ decrease continuously, see Figure \ref{fig:factor_vds_ss_2}(a) implying a superlinear behavior; mainly after the $40$th iteration ($m=40$).

-In Figure \ref{fig:factor_vds_ss_2}(b) it can be observed at the iteration $m=45$ that the bound $b_{2,j}$ (spectral bound) is sharper than bound $b_{1,j}$ (subspace bound).
-This is because bound $b_{1,j}$ with a moderate $\gamma_m$ ($\gamma _m=0.75256$) amplifies significantly the residual component on the selected eigenspace $\mathbb{R}(Q)$.
-For iteration $m=50$ the selected Ritz values are very close to its respective eigenvalues and the resulting bounds are almost the same, as it is expected.
+The second set of experiments are presented in Figure \ref{fig:factor_vds_ss_2}, where we see the behavior of the residual norm $\| {\bf R}_{m}\|_{A^{-1}}$ of the block CG, the subspace bound $b_{1,j}$ and spectral bound~$b_{2,j}$ as expressed in (\ref{cota:experimentalJ}).
+Note that at iteration $m=45$ the spectral bound $b_{2,j}$ is sharper than the subspace bound $b_{1,j}$.
+This is because the subspace bound $b_{1,j}$ with a moderate $\gamma_m$ ($\gamma _m=0.75256$) amplifies significantly the residual component on the selected eigenspace~$\mathbb{R}(Q)$.
+At iteration $m=50$ the selected Ritz values are very close to its respective eigenvalues and the resulting bounds are almost the same. } \end{example}